 Managing co-defendant conflicts insured by the same company adds complexity.
 Early identification of these conflicts may require recommending separate representation.
 LPMS solutions with strong document management features, like CARET Legal, allow control over document access and confidentiality, ensuring sensitive data is only accessible to authorized personnel.

-A crucial step is reviewing reservation of rights letters, which may include critical coverage limitations.
+An important step is reviewing reservation of rights letters, which may include critical coverage limitations.
 These letters must be carefully analyzed to avoid coverage-related conflicts.

 Strategy Decisions and Settlement Discussions

-Conflicts can arise when the insurer and insured disagree on case strategy.
+Conflicts can arise when the insurer and insured disagree on the case strategy.
 For instance, the insurer might request that defense counsel file claims against the insured’s subcontractor for contribution, while the insured may resist due to ongoing business relationships.
 In jurisdictions where the insured is the only client, defense counsel cannot take sides in such disagreements and should advise the insured to discuss the issue directly with the insurer.

 Regarding settlement, it’s crucial to align strategies among all parties from the outset.
 Some policies contain consent clauses requiring the insured’s consent to commence settlement discussions.
 Claims professionals should always be looking for resolution opportunities and should discuss the benefits and drawbacks of settlement versus continued litigation with the insured.